xtreme8000/BetterSpades/README.md

 #### Windows

+There are GitHub releases for Windows users if you're too lazy to compile PixSpades, with new releases for major commits.
+Download the release and start the executable.
+Refer to https://github.com/JimPix1/PixSpades/releases

 This project uses CMake to generate all Makefiles automatically.
 It's best to use MinGW-w64 for GCC on Windows.
 You can generate the required files by opening `cmd.exe` in the `build/` directory and typing:
 ```
 cmake -G "MinGW Makefiles" ..